 - The eviction is in retaliation for the tenant having filed a complaint regarding the condition of the property.

 - The eviction is based on the tenant’s religion, race, sex, national origin, creed, sexual orientation, age, marital or family status, or disability.
-In Kansas City, an eviction may not be based on the tenant’s sexual orientation.
+In Kansas City, civil rights laws prohibit an eviction based on the tenant’s sexual orientation.

 Judgment and Writ of Execution